primer/design/docs/spacing.md

 ## Alignment

-As a general rule, elements should align to other elements' outer box, and not try to align to the content within a box.
+As a general rule, elements should align to other elements' outer box, and not try to align to the content inside a box.

 `[Example: text outside and above a table/list should align to the edge of the table (and not to the content within the rows]`